‘Banter’: How Wayne Couzens’ police colleagues tried to defend horrific messages

 When giving evidence in his defence, Borders said he had regularly been called to domestic abuse incidents and that some were “horrendous”, saying the posts were just “silly comments”.

-During the same exchange, Cobban called a racially diverse areas of London as a “s***hole”, described a member of the public who asked him for directions as “yellow” and remarked: “Not even the shops are in English.”
+During the same exchange, Cobban called a racially diverse area of London as a “s***hole”, described a member of the public who asked him for directions as “yellow” and remarked: “Not even the shops are in English.”

 The officer denied being racist but admitted that the messages were in “very poor taste”.